 - Massimini DF, Singh A, Wells JH, Li G, Warner JJ.
 Suprascapular nerve anatomy during shoulder motion: a cadaveric proof of concept study with implications for neurogenic shoulder pain.
 J Shoulder Elbow Surg.
 2012 July 20.

 - Massimini DF, Boyer PJ, Papannagari R, Gill TJ, Warner JP,Li G. In-vivo glenohumeral translation and ligament elongation during abduction and abduction with internal and external rotatio?J Orthop Surg Res.
 2012 Jun 28;7(1):29.

 Three-dimensional planning software may improve outcomes for shoulder arthroplasty.
 The technology allows surgeons to install the prosthetic joint with greater foresight and precision.

 MGH Hotline 12.18.09 In General awards and honors

 The Department of Orthopaedic Surgery is proud to announce the opening of their new state-of-the-art outpatient facility in Waltham, housing the new Foot & Ankle Center.

 Total Shoulder Replacement by Dr. JP Warner

-Patients with severe shoulder arthritis are unable to move their arms through the full range of motion and consequently are unable to perform many activities of daily living.
-For these patients, total shoulder replacement is a proven surgical procedure relieving their pain, recovering their range of motion and allowing them to return to their active lifestyles.
-In this video, Dr JP Warner goes through the necessary examination and the surgical technique.
-He also points out that in 98% of the patients this is a very successful, proven procedure.
+Patients with severe shoulder arthritis are unable to move their arms through the full range of motion and are unable to perform many activities of daily living.
+A total shoulder replacement is a proven surgical procedure to relieve pain and recover range of motion.
+Watch this video to learn more.

 55 Fruit Street